DogeTheBeast/College_notes/CHEM 154/Unit 7/Enthalpy.md

 - Gases are at 1 atm (101325 Pa).
 - Solutions are at 1 Molar concentration.

-Standard Enthalpy of formation for elements in standard states is 0.
+Standard Enthalpy of formation for elements in standard states (at room temperature and pressure and only 1 mole) is 0.

+$${\Delta H^o}

 ---
 Read also -